mjansen4857/pathplanner/Writerside/topics/gui-Editing-Paths-and-Autos.md

 Max Angular Acceleration
 : The maximum angular acceleration of the robot in degrees/sec^2.
 This is only available when holonomic mode is on.

+Nominal Voltage
+: The nominal battery voltage during the path in volts.
+This is effectively a max velocity and max angular velocity constraint that can be used to properly limit those speeds when you expect the battery voltage to sag during auto due to other systems running such as a shooter or intake.
+This constraint is still used for unlimited constraints.

 Use Default Constraints
 : Ties these constraints to the default constraints in the settings menu.